samdz555/samdz555/README.md

 - 👋 Hi, I’m @samdz555
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Angular JS
+- 🌱 I’m currently working on WebDevops
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me email: sameerdhotre777@gmail.com